 We understand that the Midland Aviation Society are restoring a 1944 German built Grunau Baby 2B to original form and colour and that their Nyborg Special may be going out of storage soon.
 We've also heard that the Deutsches Museum in Munich has put its Horten 4A wings on a list of items for exchange.
 The Museum would dearly like to exchange them for an original wartime Flettner twin-rotor helicopter.
 Such a machine is in the hands of the Midland Aviation Preservation Society, which, however, is not interested in a pair of wooden Horten 4A qings.
 The fate of old gliders (continued from the last Newsletter) We recalled in our last issue that a great many gliders were stroyed in Germany just after the war through acts of vandalism refugees or by the allied forces who were instructed to destroy all aircraft and military installations.
-Fortunately, a few gliders were spared and our member Stanley Sproule, who was then serving in the Royal Navy, was instrumental in saving four machines: An MU 13A, a DFS Meise, a Kranich 2A (with spoilers) and a Kranich 2B.
-With these four gliders athwart the bows of a tug boat, he steamed down the river Elbe while the German skipper stoked a pipe at the helm.
+Fortunately, a few gliders were spared and our member Stanley Sproule, who was then serving in the Royal Navy, was instrumental in saving four machines: An NU 13A, a DFS Meise, a Kranich 2A (with spoilers) and a Kranich 2B.
+With these four gliders athwart the bows of a tug boat, he steamed down the river Flbs while the German skipper stoked a pipe at the helm river Elbe while the German skipper stoked a pipe at the helm.

 The Meise and the MU 13 were flown with great success by the Goodhart brothers in the first postwar British National Gliding Contests and Meetings.
 The Kranichs and Grunau Babies which were also acquired by the Navy at the time were used on RN glidingsourses.
 Unfortunately, the Meise and the MU 13 were placed in the hands of unsuitable and inexperienced pilots at a time, during the late fifties, when Stanley Sproule was serving in the Mediterranean.
 In 1957 or thereabouts, the MU 13A was "undershot" into a hedge and badly broken.
 On returning to land.
 Stanley Sproule tried to obtain the bits but was told that they land, Stanley Sproule tried to obtain the bits but was told that they were too small to be put together again.
 The Meise was destroyed in 1958 in contact with the ground by a ot doing aerobatics.
-The Kranich 2B, which had dive brakes, was Lansported to Australia by Tony Goodhart, who hoped to break records with it there, in about 1956.
+The Kranich 2B, which had dive brakes, was transported to Australia by Tony Goodhart, who hoped to break records with it there, in about 1956.
 Getting the glider to Australia was a laborious undertaking.
-The machine was destroyed before Tony Goodhart's very eyes by Lt Cdr 'Pop' Kent who spun it as Tony was driving inside the RN station where the unfortunate accident happened.

-The Kranich 2A was left outside, exposed to the elements, at Boscombe Down Airfield during 1957 and its glue failed.
-Stanley Sproule considers himself to be partly responsible for the destruction of these fine aircraft as he had exposed them - so that they could be used fine aircraft as he had exposed them-so that they could be used by other RN pilotes.
-But he is surely being unfair to himself.
-Before he was sent out to sea, the aircraft were successfully and safely flown by Fleet Air Arm power pilots who had received some prior training in Grunau Babies.
+The machine was destroyed before Tony Goodhart's very eyes by Lt Cdr 'Pop' Kent who spun it as Tony was driving inside the he was sent out to sea, the aircraft were successfully and safely flown by Fleet Air Arm power pilots who had received some prior training in Grunau Babies.
 There is obviously a lesson, in the fate of these gliders, to be kept by the VGC.
 We have indeed been responsible for "exposing" many historic gliders.
 We must be very careful that this practise does not eventually end in the destruction of these aircraft.
 Stanley Sproule wonders whether any of our readers know anything about the fate of the four following gliders:

 -The first Manuel Wren or Crested Wren of which we have not heard since it was bought by Eustace Thomas as a running mate to his Condor 2.
 The Crested Wren, says Stanley, was the first of the Wrens and the best of them all.
-Manuel listened to too many experts and his subsequent Wrens were not as good in many respects, he adds.
+Manuel listened to too many experts and his subsequent Trens were not as good in many respects, he adds.